digitalcircuit/actinic/README.md

 *Please be patient* :)

 G35 USB interfaces with strands of LED lights to control them in various flashy or useful ways according to music, time of day, and multiple types of animations.
-Currently supports an Arduino-based LED controller firmware (*to be uploaded*), but support can be easily added for other controllers.
+Currently supports an [Arduino-based LED controller firmware](https://github.com/digitalcircuit/G35Arduino_Controller), but support can be easily added for other controllers.

 ## Installing